 Top line results from this study indicated that Hepatoren was overall well tolerated in the HRS patients with no safety concerns noted.
-Furthermore, the Type II patients receiving the higher dose levels of Hepatoren were more likely to experience increases in urine output, a signal of improved kidney function, compared to patients who received placebo.
+We have filed the results from this study with the FDA, and in 2017 began evaluating the design for a follow-on Phase II efficacy study.